Identifying Memory Leaks in Workers

 - Initialize worker with

-{ type: 'module' }for modern bundler compatibility and strict scope isolation. - Attach DevTools debugger to the worker thread via the Sources panel.
+{ type: 'module' }for strict scope isolation. - Switch to the worker thread in the DevTools Sources > Threads dropdown, then navigate to Memory.

 self.onmessage = (e) => {